-2.3.
-Control policy: integrating circadian and motion-adaptive algorithms
+2.3 Control Policy: Integrating Circadian and Motion-Adaptive Algorithms

 The control policy is implemented by allowing the circadian scheduler or the DMP to change the stimulation program by raising event signals (interrupts) in the embedded microcontroller.
-In the current realisation two event signal lines are made available to the DMP.
+In the current realization two event signal lines are made available to the DMP.
 The two signals can be dynamically mapped to any two of single tap, double tap, activity, inactivity, free fall, and posture events in the register configuration (Fig. 3a).
-DMP events are used to select between two preconfigured stimulation programs, with their association configured on the clinician's tablet programmer.
-In addition to the DMP-driven stimulation programs, the clinician also sets the default fallback program (per risk management) for the device.
-The final control policy constraint is to ensure that the stimulation amplitude ramps during program transitions are acceptable to the patient; the ramp rate represents a usercontrolled trade-off between response time and side-effects, such as paresthesia (Swan et al., 2018).
+DMP events are used to select between two pre-configured stimulation programs, with their association configured on the clinician's tablet programmer.
+In addition to the DMP-driven stimulation programs, the clinician also sets the default fall-back program (per risk management) for the device.
+The final control policy constraint is to ensure that the stimulation amplitude ramps during program transitions are acceptable to the patient; the ramp rate represents a user-controlled trade-off between response time and side-effects, such as paresthesia [35].
 Given the multiple control sources, we also needed to define the priority of events received by the stimulation controller (Fig. 3b).
 Based on our analysis of use cases, we chose to use the latest event arising from either the motion classifier, or manual intervention to determine the stimulation state.
 In addition to avoiding any confusion about prioritization, this approach allows for an intuitive hierarchy of expected changes: fixed patterns of stimulation from the scheduler are overwritten by more frequent motion-based therapy fine-tuning, while manual intervention will always override these automated adjustments, including disabling them completely.
 Fig. S4 shows an example of interaction between the scheduler and the motion classifier.